-Health Sciences & Services Major
+Health Sciences & Services

 Knowledge Areas for Health Science Majors

-This major prepares you for careers in which these knowledge areas are important:
+Health Science majors often go into careers in which the following knowledge areas are important:

 Skills for Health Science Majors